Domestic violence in Pakistan: Dowry deaths

 Dowry deaths have been described by the United Nations as a form of domestic violence in Pakistan.
-Women are often attacked and murdered if their in-laws deem their dowry to have been insufficient.
+Women are often attacked and murdered if their in-laws deem their dowry insufficient.
 Amongst dowry-related violence, bride burnings, also known as "stove deaths", are widely reported.
-In 1988 a survey showed that 800 women were killed in this manner, in 1989 the number rose to 1,100, and in 1990 it stood at 1,800 estimated killings.
-According to the Progressive Women's Association, such attacks are a growing problem and, in 1994 on International Women's Day, announced that various NGOs would join to raise awareness of the issue.
-Newspapers in Lahore in a six-month period (1997) reported on average 15 attacks a month.
-Women's eNews reported that 4,000 women had been attacked in this manner in Islamabad's surroundings over an eight-year period, and that the average age range of victims was between 18 and 35, with an estimated 30 percent being pregnant at the time of death.
-The Human Rights Commission of Pakistan reported that about four women are killed in this manner every day, by either family members or husbands.
-Shahnaz Bukhari, who runs the Progressive Women's Association in Islamabad, has said of such attacks: "Either Pakistan is home to possessed stoves which burn only young housewives, and are particularly fond of genitalia, or looking at the frequency with which these incidences occur there is a grim pattern that these women are victims of deliberate murder."
+A 1988 survey showed 800 women were killed in this manner, in 1989 the number rose to 1,100, and in 1990 it stood at 1,800 estimated killings.
+According to the Progressive Women's Association such attacks are a growing problem and, in 1994 on International Women's Day, announced various NGOs would join to raise awareness of the issue.
+In 1997, Lahore newspapers reported on average 15 attacks a month over a six-month interval.
+Women's eNews reported 4,000 women had been attacked in this manner in Islamabad's surroundings over an eight-year period, and that the average age range of victims was between 18 and 35, with 30 percent pregnant at time of death.
+The Human Rights Commission of Pakistan reported that four women are killed in this manner every day, by either family members or husbands.
+Shahnaz Bukhari, who runs the Progressive Women's Association in Islamabad, noted "Either Pakistan is home to possessed stoves which burn only young housewives, and are particularly fond of genitalia, or looking at the frequency with which these incidences occur there is a grim pattern that these women are victims of deliberate murder."

 Acid attacks

 Acid attacks in Pakistan came to international attention after the release of a documentary by Sharmeen Obaid-Chinoy called Saving Face (2012).
-According to Shahnaz Bukhari, the majority of these attacks occur in the summer when acid is used extensively to soak certain seeds to induce germination.
-Various reasons have been given for such attacks, such as a woman dressing inappropriately or rejecting a proposal of marriage.
-The first known instance of an acid attack occurred in East Pakistan in 1967.
+According to Shahnaz Bukhari, the most occur in the summer, when acid is commonly used to soak certain seeds to induce germination.
+Various reasons have been given for attacks, such as a victim dressing inappropriately or rejecting a marriage proposal.
+The first acid attack occurred in East Pakistan in 1967.
 According to the Acid Survivors Foundation, up to 150 attacks occur every year.
-The foundation reports that the attacks are often the result in an escalation of domestic abuse, and the majority of victims are female.
+The foundation reports that most victims are female and the attacks are often the result of an escalation of domestic abuse.